vyadh/indexedmap/README.md

 secondary index can be added on demand to provide fast lookups by providing the indexing strategy via a simple Java 8 lambda expression.

-This is inspired by [ScalaSTM][1]'s `IndexedMap`, but most suitable for single-threaded usage.
+This is inspired by [ScalaSTM][1]'s `IndexedMap`, but most suitable for single single-threaded usage.
 It could also serve as a migration path towards ScalaSTM if multi-thread usage is later required (ScalaSTM provides an alternative Java-friendly API).
-IndexedMap can be used in a multi-threaded context, but this looses any serializable transaction isolation capability.
+It is possible to use IndexedMap in a multi-threaded context, but this does not have any built-in transaction isolation capability, and is also not very efficient given a `ReadWriteLock` is used across the whole map to ensure the indexes are always maintained.

 The intended use-case is to manage state for applications that have a fast, single threaded event processor for queries and updates.
 Practically this will